material-components/material-components-android/docs/theming/Motion.md

 ### Customization

-`MaterialSharedAxis` is an extension of `MaterialTransitionSet`.
-A `MaterialTransitionSet` is composed of a primary and secondary Transition.
-For any `MaterialTransitionSet`, the secondary transition can either be modified or replaced using `MaterialTransitionSet.getSecondaryTransition` and `MaterialTransitionSet.setSecondaryTransition`.
+`MaterialSharedAxis` is an extension of `MaterialVisibility`.
+`MaterialVisibility` is a `Visibility` transition composed of smaller, "atomic" `VisibilityAnimatorProvider`s.
+These providers are classes which can be configured and are able to construct an animator depending on whether a target is appearing or disappearing.
+By default, a `MaterialVisibility` implementation has a primary and secondary `VisibilityAnimatorProvider`.
+The primary provider can be modified while the secondary provider can be either modified, replaced or removed.
+This allows for the customization of Material motion while still adhering to a pattern's foundation and is refered to as a _variant_.

 #### Shared axis composition